 Worldwide famous Park Güell is one of the main tourist sightseeing in Barcelona.
 It was Gaudi’s most ambitious project after the yet unfinished Sagrada Familia basilica church.
 At the begin of last century, Count Eusebi Güell purchased a tree-covered hillside of El Carmel and hired Gaudí to create a garden city of the type popular at the time in England.
 The ambitious project turned up to be a commercial flop and was then abandoned but Gaudí was able to leave his tremendous architectural genius in the project.

-He created two Hansel-and-Gretel fairytale like gatehouses, a panoramic plaza plus paths and stunning incredibly adorned staircase.
+He created two Hansel-and-Gretel fairytale like gatehouses, a panoramic plaza, paths and stunning incredibly adorned staircase.
 The city of Barcelona bought the estate a few years later and used as a public park.
-Almost a century later, Park Güell became a Unesco World Heritage site and one of the main tourist sightseeing in town able to attract over 9 millions of visitors per year.
-This happened till this year when covid-19 outbreak changed things dramatically by erasing almost any trace of tourism in town.
+Almost a century later, Park Güell became a Unesco World Heritage site.
+Today, it attracts over 9 millions of visitors per year.

-Like many public attractions in Barcelona, Park Güell remained closed during last spring’s lockdown.
-Since it reopened, the park looked like a ghost place attended by a few locals and the usual morning runners only.
+My best photo shoots at Park Güell remained those when it reopened in 2020 at the end of Covid-19 lockdown.
+The park looked like a ghost place attended by a few locals and the usual morning runners only.
 This was the best and unique moment for me for shooting Park Güell without the usual tourists’ daily hordes who used to made almost impossible to take photos of this popular sightseeing in town.
-I visited the park twice in the last few days.
-A quiet and peaceful place where you could hear even birds singing and the only person asking for taking a photo was a young local girl happy to enjoy the park without the usual tourists’ crowd.
+I visited the park several times, in that period.
+It was a quiet and peaceful place where you could hear even birds singing and the only person asking for taking a photo was a young local girl happy to enjoy the park without the usual tourists’ crowd.